March 10, 2020 will be the Presidential Primary election plus local proposals. Click HERE for Washtenaw County website voting information.

 How do I register?

-Use the State of Michigan Voter Registration Application.
-Return form by mail or in person to your local Clerk.
-OR you can visit any Secretary of State Office, County Clerk, City/ Village/ or Township clerk
+Michigan now has on-line voter registration or you can fill out the State of Michigan Voter Registration Application.
+Return the form by mail or in person to your local Clerk.
+OR you can visit any Secretary of State Office, County Clerk, City/ Village/ or Township clerk to register.

 How do I get an absentee ballot?